fitzss/Catalyst/1. Constructor_Theory/Readme.md

 # A Task is a specified physical transformation on a substrate, which involves changing an attribute from one state to another.

+# An attribute x
+is a set of states
+all having a property x

+# A variable
+is a set of disjoint attributes, where 'disjoint' has to be intended in the sense of set theory.

+# A task
+is the abstract specification
+of a physical transformation,
+represented as a
+finite set of ordered pairs of input/output attributes:
+T = (a1 ➝ b1, a2 ➝ b2, ..., an ➝ bn)

 # A constructor
 for a task T
 is a system which whenever presented